ha0572793-sys/websites/shizuku/guide/setup.md

 ## Start Shizuku

-Shizuku supports startup in the following three ways.
+Shizuku supports startup in the following three ways.cim cương

 ::: tip If you are using GrapheneOS